The question we are most often asked is:

 What can you do to make it special?

-We are experienced in arranging weddings and can provide advice and guidance throughout from your initial contact to the wedding day itself.
-We can also draw on our experienced musicians and organist along with our choir to put together a service that is unique to you.
+We are experienced in arranging weddings and can provide advice and guidance throughout the planning process from your initial contact to the wedding day itself.
+We can also draw on our experienced musicians and organists along with our choir to put together a service that is unique to you.
+For instance this year we had a 1940’s themed wedding!

 What happens next?